TheCandidStartup/TheCandidStartup.github.io/_posts/2023-05-08-business-cards.md

 That is one ugly business card.
 Lots of things were set up for us after acquisition, business cards included.
 Whatever junk had been entered in the HR system was splurged across the card.
 Good job I only have one second name.
 I have no idea what "Global controlership" refers to.

 As part of the acquisition process everyone was mapped to the equivalent Autodesk role.
 At Navisworks I had been a combination of engineering manager, software architect, program manager and systems admin.
 At Autodesk the closest box was engineering manager.
-I soon realized that I wasn't cut out to be a people manager and switched lanes to Software Architect.
+I soon realized that I wasn't cut out to be a dedicated people manager and switched lanes to Software Architect.

 {% include candid-image.html src="/assets/images/business-cards/autodesk-architect.png" alt="Software Architect at Autodesk" %}